 Casting and adding stones to a Diorama

 Casting and adding plaster rocks and cliffs are a great way to make a diorama look realistic.
 It takes a little bit of skill to cast and paint the rocks but is not that hard.
 This tutorial will show you how to do it.
-The following two photos show a diorama with cast rocks in it.
 They look great and are particular nice as the sides of cliffs.
 And they look fantastic for rocky outcroppings.

 How to do it